 - Primary taxpayers under age sixteen who have never filed; and

-- Secondary taxpayers under the age sixteen who did not file the prior tax year.
+- Secondary taxpayers under age sixteen who did not file the prior tax year.

 EROs should advise taxpayers to keep a copy of their completed tax return to assist with authentication in the subsequent year.

-The ERO may enter the taxpayers’ PINs in the electronic return record before the taxpayers sign Form 8879 or 8878, but the taxpayers must sign and date the appropriate form before the ERO originates the electronic submission of the return.
-After completing either Form 8879 or Form 8878, the ERO must give it to the taxpayer for review.
-This can be done in person or by using the U.S. mail, a private delivery service, fax, email or an Internet website.
-The taxpayer must sign and date the Form 8879 or Form 8878 after reviewing the return and ensuring the tax return information on the form matches the information on the return.
-The taxpayer may return the completed Form 8879 or Form 8878 to the ERO by hand delivery, U.S. mail, private delivery service, fax, email or an Internet website.
+The ERO may enter the taxpayers’ PINs in the electronic return record before the taxpayers sign Form 8878 or 8879, but the taxpayers must sign and date the appropriate form before the ERO originates the electronic submission of the return.
+The taxpayer must sign and date the Form 8878 or Form 8879 after reviewing the return and ensuring the tax return information on the form matches the information on the return.
+The taxpayer may return the completed Form 8878 or Form 8879 to the ERO by hand delivery, U.S. mail, private delivery service, fax, email or an Internet website.

-Only taxpayers who provide a completed tax return to an ERO for electronic filing may complete the IRS e-file Signature Authorization without reviewing the return originated by the ERO.
-The ERO must enter the line items from the paper return on the applicable Form 8879 or Form 8878 prior to the taxpayers signing and dating the form.
-The ERO may use these pre-signed authorizations as authority to input the taxpayer's PIN only if the information on the electronic version of the tax return agrees with the entries from the paper return.
+Only taxpayers who provide a completed tax return to an ERO for electronic filing may sign the IRS e-file Signature Authorization without reviewing the return originated by the ERO.
+The ERO must enter the line items from the paper return on the applicable Form 8878 or Form 8879 prior to the taxpayers signing and dating the form.
+The ERO may use these pre-signed authorizations as authority to input the taxpayer’s PIN only if the information on the electronic version of the tax return agrees with the entries from the paper return.